sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dusk_model_testing/README.md

 `rails generate rspec:install`

-**3.** Generate a spec file for your PostsController
+__3.__ Generate a spec file for your PostsController

+  The following command is only used if you have created models before installing the `rspec-rails` gem.
-      rails generate rspec:controller posts
+    - rails generate rspec:controller posts

-**4.** Follow the example in the rspec-rails documentation.
+__4.__ Follow the example in the rspec-rails documentation.
 It fits our use case surprisingly well.

 ### Terms